javisar/ONI-Modloader/README.md

 --------
 * AlternateOrdersMod (Not working): The Fabricators and Refineries will alternate between infinity orders.
 * CameraControllerMod: Enable further zoom-outs in play and dev mode (taken from Onion patcher).
+* CritterNumberSensor: Sensor for the critter number in a room (thanks to R9MX4 from Klei forum)
 * CustomWorldMod (WIP): Enables the player to user custom world sizes.
 Stand alone mod currently diabled, please edit the OnionConfig.json file for changes (taken from Onion patcher)
 * DraggablePanelMod (WIP): Makes panels draggable.
 REQUIRES ONI-Common.
 * FastModeMod: Duplicants will build an dig very fast.